Seeds of STEM Project Team

 Research Assistant Courtney Esteves is a current undergraduate student studying Psychology and Religious Studies at the College of the Holy Cross.
 She primarily works on the Seeds of STEM project by helping code assessments of both teachers and students.
 Passionate about the education sector, Courtney is grateful for the opportunity to be a member of the Seeds of STEM team.

-Research Assistant Sawnaz “Sunny” Shaidani is currently an undergraduate student majoring in Chemical Engineering at Worcester Polytechnic Institute.
+Research Assistant Sawnaz “Sunny” Shaidani is currently an undergraduate student majoring in Biomedical Engineering at Worcester Polytechnic Institute.
 She scores and assesses videos of the curriculum and posts information about the Seeds of STEM project on its social media pages.
 Sunny joined the team because she is passionate about inspiring more women to enter STEM fields, and believes that this can be done by introducing STEM to students at a young age.

 Seeds of STEM Advisory Board